ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 Common library
 --------------

-The common library provides implementation of the ActiveSyncClient, messages, structures, and helper methods.
+The common library provides implementation of ActiveSyncClient, messages, structures, and helper methods.

 ### ActiveSyncClient

-The ActiveSyncClient works as an intermediary between the protocol adapter and SUT.
+ActiveSyncClient works as an intermediary between the protocol adapter and SUT.
 The protocol adapter calls ActiveSyncClient to connect, disconnect, and execute commands.
-The ActiveSyncClient passes the protocol adapter requests and sends the protocol adapter request to the SUT.
-The ActiveSyncClient receives the response from the SUT and sends the response back to the protocol adapter.
+ActiveSyncClient passes the protocol adapter requests and sends the protocol adapter request to the SUT.
+ActiveSyncClient receives the response from the SUT and sends the response back to the protocol adapter.

 ### Helper methods